dodobird1/dodosu-gen/README.md

 ## Usage

-*Currently the installation, training, and inference processes are only tested on Ubuntu 24.04.*
+*Currently the installation and training processes are only tested on Ubuntu 24.04 for Osu!Mania 4K only.
+The inference is tested to work on Ubuntu and for CPU on MacOS under conda.*

 ### Training